rbadagandi/hpo/README.md

 You can run a specific version of the Kruize HPO container
     `$ ./deploy_hpo.sh -c minikube -o image:tag`

+## Kruize HPO on Operate First
+We have deployed Kruize HPO with our namespace ‘openshift-tuning’ on [Operate first](https://www.operate-first.cloud/) community cloud to promote open operations.
+You can access it by running the following command:
+ `$ ./deploy_hpo.sh -c operate-first`

 ## How to make use of Kruize HPO for my use case?

 We would recommend that you start with the [hpo\_demo\_setup.sh](https://github.com/kruize/kruize-demos/blob/main/hpo_demo_setup.sh) script and customize it for your use case.